-Medical expenses are deductible to the extent that they exceed 10% of your adjusted gross income (AGI) (7.5% if you were born before January 2, 1952).
+Medical expenses for the 2017 tax year are deductible to the extent that they exceed 7.5% of your adjusted gross income (AGI), regardless of your age.
 Included…

 - Alcoholism and drug/nicotine addiction treatment programs.